 - Statement of whether membership-based or not

-Step 7: Apply for tax exemptions.
+Step 7: Apply for tax exemptions

-The next step is to ensure you obtain 501(c)(3) status by filing a form 1023 with the IRS.
+The next step is to ensure you obtain 501(c)(3) status by filing a Form 1023 with the IRS.
 Before you can file paperwork, you need to apply for an EIN (Employer Identification Number).
 From there, you can follow the Form 1023 checklist to make sure you include everything in the application.

 Once you receive approval at the federal level, you also need to make sure that the organization is exempt at the state and local levels — as in, avoiding state income tax, sales tax, and property tax.
-Also keep in mind that after being approved for 501c3, tax-exempt organizations have to file Form 990 with the IRS each year to maintain exempt status.
+Also keep in mind that after being approved for 501(c)(3) status, tax-exempt organizations have to file Form 990 with the IRS each year to maintain exempt status.

-Step 8: Obtain licenses & permits.
+Step 8: Obtain the required licenses and permits

 After you have successfully incorporated your nonprofit, you must obtain a business license to manage sales and employment taxes.
 The local business license allows the nonprofit to operate locally.
 Depending on your state, fundraising activities might also be governed by the state.